 Checking an Arrest Warrant

-If you know what you’re doing, it’s easy (and free) to run an arrest warrant check.
+If you know how to find someone in jail, and know what you’re doing, it’s easy (and free) to run an arrest warrant check.
 You can do this to see someone’s arrest records or outstanding warrants.
 You can check arrest warrants online, even at home.

 Usually, people do this to check a new neighbor.
 This is understandable as peace of mind is very important, especially if you have children.
 If you can’t find any information online, go down to the court in person.
 Warrants are specific by county and filed and registered with the respective county clerk’s office or district clerk depending on the type of crime and the size of the county.